domagalski/lifxdev/README.md

 immediately after running it and configuring lights or if the script continues running indefinitely.
 It is optional.
 The `devices` field, also optional, lists any devices in `device_config.yaml` that the script contains so that two scripts controlling the same devices don't clash.
+The `immortal` field, which is optional, determines whether `killall` commands can kill the process.
 If a script is a Python script, then the same Python executable used to run the LIFX server is used to run the script.
 If the script isn't a Python script, then it's run as is.

 ### ~/.lifx/monitor_mac.yaml